pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 - it was the reason why some node could not fit the Pod, as recorded earlier in Filter

-One of the ResourceClaims satisfying these criteria is picked randomly and its Phase is set to Deallocate.
+One of the ResourceClaims satisfying these criteria is picked randomly and freeing it is requested by setting the Deallocate field.
 This may make it possible to run the Pod elsewhere.
 If it still doesn't help, deallocation may continue with another ResourceClaim, if there is one.
 To prevent deallocating all resources merely because the scheduler happens to check quickly, the next deallocation will only